brianalegre/04-Web-APIs-Homework/README.md

 # Description
 Create a trivia Quiz, that asks questions, cycles through choices, saves the highscore and display the highscore.

+- Score is based on correct answer only.
+- Score may be in the negative range.

 # Site Preview
 <p align="center">